pelco/firmware_testing/README.md

     make test
     ```

-    The command will build and run the test binary file located  **tests/test_firmware**.
+    The command will also build and run the test binary file located  **tests/test_firmware**.
     Output:
     ```bash
     ...